barnii77/typofix.nvim/README.md

 | TypoFixEnable | Enable fixing of typos |
 | TypoFixDisable | Disables fixing of typos |
 | TypoFixPrintOpts | Prints the path where your typo file is stored |

+# How it works
+Behind the scenes, this plugin uses Vim's iabbreviation feature, which allows you to set abbreviations that, when a space is placed after them, will be expanded to their full form.
+This can be used for fixing typos because you can just set the incorrect version as the abbreviation for the correct version.
+So if this feature exists in Vim/Neovim already, where does this plugin fit in?

+# Why I made it
+If you didn't use this plugin, what would you have to do to create a new abbreviation once you notice you are making a certain typo very often?

+The worst way to do it:
+1. You have to quit Neovim
+2. You have to navigate to your configuration
+3. You have to open your configuration file of choice where you want to add all the abbreviations
+4. You have to remember what the typo was and type it out in your config
+5. You have to quit Neovim again
+6. You have to go back to where you were before and re-open all your files

+Now, this can be optimized a bit:
+1. Open a file in your config folder where you store your abbreviations and type out the entire file path while doing so
+2. Source your file, once again typing out the entire file path

+What does this look like with TypoFix?
+1. You type `:TypoFixCreate` (or just do `<Leader>ufc` like me xD)
+2. You take a sip of your green tea and enjoy the fact you didn't have to type out file paths

+For deleting, the procedure is similar.

+However, once you want to deactivate and activate the typo-fixing, the manual methods start to fall apart.
+Here's what you need for those:
+1. Create an iabbrev.vim file
+2. Create an iunabbrev.vim file
+3. Keep them synchronized, which increases the work required to use the manual methods drastically.
+4. Once in a while, go and fix up the files because you will probably screw up the synchronization

+Meanwhile, TypoFix does all that for you, and you don't have to take any extra steps!
+TypoFix keeps track of your typos in the Vim file at the path you specified without you having to do anything but use the plugin commands.